aturingmachine/laravel-vue-spa-boilerplate/readme.md

 ### Backend

 The backend of this project follows the same conventions of Laravel.
 I suggest looking into their documentation and familiarizing yourself with the `php artisan` commands.
 They are used to create everything you need including **Models, Migrations, and Controllers**.

+### Dependencies

+Some Dependencies in this application that may differ from a base VueJS install or Laravel install include:

+*[vue-cookie](https://github.com/alfhen/vue-cookie) To help manipulate cookies on the frontend *[vue-router](https://github.com/vuejs/vue-router) To route views with the SPA *[barrvdh/cors](https://github.com/barryvdh/laravel-cors) To enable CORS on the server side if needed (To uninstall check the documentation)

+***

 ## Notes
   This project appears to be mostly CSS which is due to the Vuetify Styling being hardcoded into it.
 If this ever needs to change simply add a `.stylus(<source of stylus>, <CSS output>)` to the `webpack.mix.js` file in the root of the project.
 This will pack the CSS however due to laravel-mix it will fail, running the `npm run *` again will succesfully build the project as it can now find the compiled CSS.